akuklev/akuklev/synthetic-types.md

 For each inductive type `T` with reducible constructors, one could define a type of “raw terms” `RawT`: the type with exactly the same constructors but without any reduction rules.
 Any function `f` on the original type `T` is also a function on the type of raw terms `RawT` under the hood, yet with a property that on values `x : RawT` and `y : RawT` which reduce to the same value if seen as `T`-value, `f` yields _literally_ the same results.
 This property is guaranteed by opaqueness of declarative types, which means that functions one defines are only allowed to inspect values of inductive types by exhaustive case analysis, and the way exhaustive case analysis works for reducible constructors (see example 8).

-<details><summary>A note for experts</summary>
+<details><summary><b>Note for experts</b></summary>
 <p>
-**Note for experts:** Availability of partially reducible constructors substantially increase the strength of inductive types.
+Availability of partially reducible constructors substantially increase the strength of inductive types.
 They allow to enforce _literal_ equalities on functions from a given type without introducing strict equality types into the type system.
-In particular, they render semi-simplicial types definable a univalent type theory.
+In particular, they render semi-simplicial types definable in a univalent type theory.
 </p>
 </details>